damianwalsh/damianwalsh.github.io/content/posts/creating-connections-with-music-and-technology/creating-connections-with-music-and-technology.md

 </figure>

 ### Acknowledgements
-Several members of the Eleventy community have published helpful resources that helped me get started:
+Several members of the Eleventy community have published valuable resources that helped me get started:

 <dl>
   <dt><a href="https://bell.bz/">Andy Bell</a></dt>